green-fox-academy/bekobarna/README.md

 # bekobarna
-Bekő Barna,  Oracle cohort 2017
+## Bekő Barna,  Oracle cohort 2017

-Welcome to my repo at Green-Fox Academy.
+Welcome to my main repo at Green-Fox Academy.
 Hopefully everything is understandable and clear.
 If not, I  gladly accept any help with it :)

+My other repositories at Green-Fox re the following: